Randall Rollins: Philanthropy

-In 1991, he and his wife Peggy established the Peggy and Randall Rollins Foundation, which would later be renamed the Ma-Ran Foundation.
+In 1991, he and his wife, Peggy, established the Peggy and Randall Rollins Foundation, later renamed the Ma-Ran Foundation.
 The charitable foundation primarily supports organizations and projects pertaining to education, health organizations, community resources, human services, and faith-based initiatives.
 In July 2016, Randall and Peggy donated $1 million through the Ma-Ran Foundation to create the new Lewes Public Library in Lewes, Delaware.
-The former Lewes library was renamed the Margaret H. Rollins Community Center.
+The former Lewes Library was renamed the Margaret H. Rollins Community Center.

 Rollins donated to various Atlanta-based organizations, including the Winship Cancer Institute; he also helped establish the Rollins School of Public Health in 1990.
 In 2018, the R. Randall Rollins Charitable Lead Annuity Trust and the O. Wayne Rollins Foundation issued donations to Children’s Healthcare of Atlanta.
 In 2019, the foundation donated $65 million to fund the R. Randall Rollins building at Emory.
-The foundation has also the Candler School of Theology and the O. Wayne Rollins Research Center.
+The foundation also has the Candler School of Theology and the O. Wayne Rollins Research Center.

 In 2020, Randall and Peggy donated $1 million to the COVID-19 Relief Fund at Beebe Healthcare.

-In March 2022, after Randall’s death in 2020, the Beebe Medical Foundation announced it had received a $3 million gift from the Rollins family to found the R. Randall Rollins Center for Medical Education.
+In March 2022, after Randall died in 2020, the Beebe Medical Foundation announced it had received a $3 million gift from the Rollins family to found the R. Randall Rollins Center for Medical Education.

 Controversies

 In August 2010, the four children of Randall’s brother Gary filed a lawsuit against both Gary and Randall that alleged mismanagement of the children’s trust.
-His nephew, Glen Rollins, the lead plaintiff married to Danielle, sued over "rightful cash allocations".
-Glen's three siblings have all joined him in the lawsuit, as did his mother Ruthie, who filed for divorce from Gary at about the same time.
+His nephew, Glen Rollins, the lead plaintiff married to Danielle, sued over "rightful cash allocations."
+Glen's three siblings joined him in the lawsuit, as did his mother, Ruthie, who filed for divorce from Gary at about the same time.
 Randall Rollins' five children took their father's and Gary's side in the suit.
 Glen and Danielle have also begun divorce proceedings.
 The family's "pest control empire" is worth about $8 billion.

 Following nine years of litigation, the parties reached a confidential settlement agreement.

 Personal life

-He was married to Peggy Hastings in 1953 They had a total of six children.
-While living in Lewes, Delaware, the couple had their two eldest children.
-The family would later relocate to Wilmington, DE before making their home in Atlanta, Georgia.
+He married Peggy Hastings in 1953, and had six children.
+While living in Lewes, Delaware, the couple had two eldest children.
+The family later relocated to Wilmington, DE, before making their home in Atlanta, Georgia.
 One of his children, Rita Anne Rollins, predeceased Randall.
 The other Rollins children are Richard, Pamela, Robert, Timothy, and Amy.

 He and his wife were members of the Lewes Yacht Club.

-Rollins died on August 17, 2020, after a "brief illness", aged 88.
+Rollins died on August 17, 2020, after a "brief illness," aged 88.